NFF 2026 Fresco Welcome Haara 79

 Norway Fintech Festival returned for its fourth consecutive year in April 2026, and by every measure it was the most ambitious edition yet.

-Held over three sun-drenched days in Bergen, the festival brought together over 600 attendees from 15 countries, 120 speakers across more than 60 sessions, 3 live music artists, and a record-breaking 24 festival partners - all united around a single goal: connecting the fintech ecosystem and creating an experience people won't soon forget.
+Held over three sun-drenched days in Bergen, the festival brought together over 650 attendees, 120 speakers across more than 60 sessions, 3 live music artists, and a record-breaking 24 festival partners - all united around a single goal: connecting the fintech ecosystem and creating an experience people won't soon forget.

 Futureproofing Fintech: Ready for What's Next